zichenzhang04/zichenzhang04.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Training unified foundation models that accepts multimodal inputs, including touch, images, videos, language, and audio
+  - Unified foundation models
-  - Building efficient multimodal models from efficiently fine-tuning pre-trained unimodal model using limited amount of downstream data
+  - Efficiently fine-tuning using little downstream data
-  - Improving unimodal accuracy by transferring representations learned from other modalities
+  - Transfer learning from other modalities

 # Education to show in About widget
 education: